Meet the Staff

 Kerin has been part of the JCC community for over 10 years.
 From teaching in our pre-nursery 2s Together program to spending her summers at Camp Settoga, Kerin has spent the past decade watching JCC children and families grow from year to year.
 Before coming to the JCC, Kerin spent five summers as a lead counselor at NYU’s Child Study Center Summer Program for Kids, a therapeutic program for children with behavioral and learning challenges.
 With a background in psychology and special education, Kerin believes strongly in meeting every child at their level and encouraging growth through a positive lens.
 She has always been her best self at camp and works everyday to create that same caring, supportive, encouraging environment for campers, staff members, and camp families.
 At camp, you can often find Kerin joking and laughing with campers, checking out the frog pond, or singing any and all types of songs.

 Naomi Skop Richter most recently served as Chief Program Officer at the National Council of Jewish Women, New York where she oversaw all of NCJW NY's direct service programs out of the community center, Council House, on the Upper West Side.
 Previously, Naomi was a Program Manager at the Jewish Funders Network working on the Jewish Teen Funders Network program.
 Earlier in her career Naomi worked as a clinician at a therapeutic pre-school and a psychotherapist at an Outpatient Mental Health Clinic.
 Naomi is an LCSW.
 She holds an MSW from Hunter College School of Social Work and a B.A. in Psychology from Brandeis University.
-She lives in Washington Heights with her husband and two sons.
+She lives in Washington Heights with her husband and two children.

 Coaches